Skip down to main content

 About

 The course will be primarily lab work.
-Some of this will be group work based, although all summative assessments will be individual.
+Much of this will be group work based.

 Key Themes